-1. ELIGIBILITY.
+- 1. ELIGIBILITY.
 Only employees of ABM Industries Incorporated (the Corporation) and its domestic subsidiary corporations will be eligible to participate in the Plan.
 All such employees who are employees on the first day of the applicable Offering Period (as defined below) will be eligible to participate, except employees who own or hold options to purchase or who, as a result of participation in this Plan, would own or hold options to purchase, stock of the Corporation possessing five percent (5%) or more of the total combined voting power or value of all classes of stock of the Corporation and any current or future parent and/or subsidiary corporation(s) of the Corporation.
 An employee shall be considered as owning stock owned, directly or indirectly, by or for his or her brothers and sisters (whether by the whole or half blood), spouse, ancestors and lineal descendants.
-Stock woned, directly or indirectly, by or for its shareholders, partners or beneficiaries.
-Stock which an employee may purchase under outstanding options shall be treated as stock owned by the employee.
+Stock owned, directly or indirectly, by or for a corporation, partnership, estate or trust shall be considered as being owned proportionately by or for its shareholders, partners or beneficiaries.
+Stock which an employee may purchase under outstanding options shall be treated as stock owned by the employee. - 2.
+OFFERINGS.

-2. OFFERINGS.
 Prior to May 1, 2006, the Plan shall be implemented by granting eligible employees the right to purchase Shares (an Offering) during offering periods of six months duration (each such period being referred to herein as a Six-Month Offering Period) commencing on the first day of May and November in each calendar year.
 Effective May 1, 2006, the Plan shall be implemented by granting eligible employees an Offering during offering periods one month in duration (each such period being referred to herein as a "Monthly Offering Period" and Six-Month Offering Periods and Monthly Offering Periods collectively denominated as Offering Periods) commencing on first day of each month in each calendar year.